hpc/libcircle/README.md

      * or they could be intermediate results captured from a reduce_exec call.
      *
      * In this example, we sum two input uint64_t values and
-     * save a copy the result by calling CIRCLE_reduce.
+     * libcircle makes a copy of the result when we call CIRCLE_reduce.
      */
     const uint64_t* a = (const uint64_t*) buf1;
     const uint64_t* b = (const uint64_t*) buf2;